 The screenshot shows the Atmel Studio 6.2 interface on a Windows operating system.
-The title bar at the top includes standard icons for file operations, zoom, and toolbars, followed by "Atmel Studio 6.2", "No Device", and "No Tool".
-The main window is titled "Start Page" and features a decorative background image of a desk with a red lamp, a blue block, and a red spider on a whiteboard.
-On the left, a sidebar contains three buttons: "New Project..." (highlighted with a red box), "New Example Project from ASF...", and "Open Project...".
+The title bar includes standard icons for file operations, zoom, and toolbars.
+The toolbar above the main area contains icons for project management, code navigation, and other development tools.
+The main window is titled "Start Page" and features a decorative background image of a desk with a red lamp, a blue block, and a red spider.
+On the left, there is a sidebar with buttons for "New Project...", "New Example Project from ASF...", and "Open Project...".
 Below this is a "Recent Projects" section.
-The top menu bar has "Get Started", "Tools Help" (which is currently selected), and "Latest News".
-The "Welcome" and "Links and Resources" sections are visible.
-A central panel displays a screenshot of the Atmel Studio interface with a red spider icon at the bottom.
-To the right of this panel are links to "Welcome to Atmel Studio", "User Guide", "Getting Started", "Programming Dialog", and "FAQ".
-At the bottom, there is a link to the "Atmel Software Framework" and a thumbnail image of a book titled "Andrew H. Fagg: Embedded Real-Time Systems: Atmel Compiling".
+The main content area has tabs for "Get Started", "Tools Help", and "Latest News", with "Latest News" being the active tab.
+It displays a welcome message and links to "Links and Resources" and "User Guide", "Getting Started", "Programming Dialog", and "FAQ".
+A screenshot of the Atmel Studio interface is shown on the left of the main content area.
+At the bottom, there is a footer with the text "Atmel Software Framework" and "Andrew H. Fagg: Embedded Real-Time Systems: Atmel Compiling".